blazaropinto/my_notes_learning_DS/notes_on_databases/notes_db_Python.md

 first, import everything you need (Table, Column and all data types)

-> use the Table object to create a table in the previously created metadata with a few columns.
+> use the `Table` object to create a table in the previously created metadata with a few columns.

-> The Table object is therefore used both to reflect an *existing* table and to create a *new* one (using the `autoload` and `autoload_with` parameters or the `Column` object respectively)
+> The Table object is therefore used both to reflect an *existing* table and to create a *new* one (using the `autoload` and `autoload_with` parameters or the `Column` object, respectively)

-> After defining the table, you can create the table in the database by using the .`create_all()` method on metadata and supplying the engine as the only parameter.
+> After defining the table, you can create the table in the database by using the .`create_all()` method on `metadata` and supplying the `engine` as the only parameter.

 ```
 # Import Table, Column, String, Integer, Float, Boolean from sqlalchemy